Code-the-Dream-School/pythonsql/lessons/Lesson-3-SQLAlchemy.md

 ```

 Ok, that's a start.
 We get the first product and print it out.
 We make sure to
 close the session.
-So, fine, let's run that much.
-The product we get returned
+The object we get returned
 is an instance of the Product class.
 Our print routine can inspect that to figure
 out the column names, and in this way, we can print it out.